10 Effective Tips to Reduce Water and Sewer Bill

 A 2023 study conducted by the New York Times showed nearly 90% of the groundwater sites that supply America’s water systems were severely depleted.

-The objective of the Roadmap is to improve the accessibility of consumers to clean water by addressing the threats to water supply.
+The objective of the Roadmap is to improve consumers’ accessibility to clean water by addressing the threats to water supply.

 The bigger picture is that we have a global water crisis.
 UNESCO estimates that up to three billion people worldwide experience water shortages.